Fractons, symmetric gauge fields and geometry

-The paper is structured as follows, in the next section we describe the conservation laws and symmetry algebra of a system conserving energy, mometum, angular momentum, and a scalar charge with its corresponding dipole moment.
-Next, we discuss the relation of the symmetry group with the so-called Heisenberg group and study the spontaneous symmetry breaking of fracton charges.
-In the following section, we gauge the full symmetry group obtaining a generalization of the fracton electrodynamic gauge theories on curved background manifolds.
-Then, we discuss the outputs of our proposal, possible implications, and outlooks.
+The paper is organized as follows: In Sec. \ref{sec:charge-dipole_conservation} we describe the conservation laws and symmetry algebra of a system conserving energy, mometum, angular momentum, and a scalar charge with its corresponding dipole moment.
+Next, in Sec. \ref{sec:Spontaneous_Symmetry_Breaking} we discuss the relation of the symmetries of the system with the so-called Heisenberg group, and study the spontaneous symmetry breaking of fracton charges.
+In Sec. \ref{sec:Gauge_Theory}, we gauge the full symmetry group obtaining a generalization of the fracton electrodynamic gauge theories on curved spacetimes.
+Then, in Sec. \ref{sec:Discussion} we discuss the outputs of our proposal, possible implications, and outlooks.